8 Standard continuous distributions

 The Cauchy distribution is defined on the entire real-line, but has heavier tails than the normal distribution.
 It is used to model the ratio of two independent normal variables.

-The arcsine distribution is a special case of the beta distribution and hence defined on \((0, 1)\), with probability concentrated near the limits of the range at \(x = 0\) and \(x = 1\).
+The arcsine distribution is a special case of the beta distribution and is hence defined on \((0, 1)\), with probability concentrated near the limits of the range at \(x = 0\) and \(x = 1\).
+It arises in the study of random walks and Brownian motion.

-Numerous other continuous distributions emerge when studying sampling (Chap.
-12), and are usually related to the normal distribution.
-The \(t\)-distribution is similar to a normal distribution (and defined on the entire real line), but with heavier tals.
-The \(\chi^2\) distribution, defined on \((0, \infty)\), is related to the sums of independent squared normal distributions.
-The \(F\)-distribution, defined on \((0, \infty)\) is related to the ratio of independent \(\chi^2\) distributions.
+Several other continuous distributions emerge when studying sampling (Chap.
+13), and are usually related to the normal distribution.
+The \(t\)-distribution (Sect.
+13.5.3) is similar to a normal distribution (and defined on the entire real line) but with heavier tails, and is fundamental to statistical inference about means.
+The \(F\)-distribution (Sect.
+13.5.4), defined on \((0, \infty)\), is related to the ratio of independent \(\chi^2\) distributions, and is fundamental for analysis variance.

 As with discrete distributions (Sect.
-7.11), simulation can be used with continuous distributions.
-Again, in R, random numbers from a specific distribution use functions that start with the letter r; for example, to generate random numbers from a normal distribution, use rnorm():
+7.10), simulation can be used with continuous distributions.
+Again, in R, random numbers from a specific distribution use functions that start with the letter r (see Sect.
+E for details for specific distributions); for example:

 mean = 4, # ... with mean = 4